-Given the growing investment in supply chain inventory management, how does a DC loss prevention team move beyond the basics and begin to provide a significant value to the company apart from safety and physical security?
+Given the growing investment in supply chain inventory management, how does a distribution center loss prevention team move beyond the basics and begin to provide a significant value to the company apart from safety and physical security?

 Implement a Proactive Investigation Model

-The first step in evolving the DC loss prevention program is the implementation of a proactive investigations model.
+The first step in evolving the distribution center loss prevention program is the implementation of a proactive investigations model.
 This goes well beyond simply reacting to tips and electronic article surveillance (EAS) activations.

 How do you identify theft in a million-plus square foot building?
 To many LP agents, this may be a daunting task given the sheer size of distribution centers and number of employees.
 However, regardless of location, be it a store or a factory setting, several of the key elements that we have spent years in the field perfecting still apply to a manufacturing environment.